gbaeke/quick-guides/helm/README.md

 # the chart should have been installed to your current namespace (usually default)
 # use helm list to check
 helm list

+# so see all installed Helm charts in all namespaces
+helm list --all-namespaces

 # add a NOTES.txt
 cat << EOF > templates/NOTES.txt